 Laurel Neme: Before we talked about your travel and writing adventures, I want to start by asking what connection you and your name have to either Clark Gable, or the infamous character that he played in the classic movie Gone With the Wind.

 Mongabay’s mascot, the Scale-Crested Pygmy Tyrant in Costa Rica, 2008.
 Photo by Rhett Butler.

 Rhett Butler: Well, my name is Rhett Butler, which is well known because it’s the main character in Gone With the Wind.
 But there’s actually a connection between my family and the actor who played the character, Clark Gable.
-My grandfather actually roomed with Gable when the actor was preparing for a role as a test pilot.
+My grandfather roomed with Gable when the actor was preparing for a film role as a test pilot.
 Gable wanted to room with a test pilot but there weren’t any near the studio where the movie was being filmed.
-My grandfather, was the only survivor in a plane crash when he was in the Air Corps, was the closest thing the airbase had to a test pilot.
-He was a good person for Clark Gable to get to know to better prepare for his role.
+My grandfather, who was the only survivor in a plane crash when he was in the Air Corps, was the closest thing the airbase had to a test pilot.
+He was a good person for Clark Gable to get to know in order to better prepare for his role.
 So I had that connection, plus my family name was already Butler and my parents had a sense of humor, so I was named Rhett Butler.

 Laurel Neme: People won’t forget it so that’s great!

 Rhett Butler: People tend to remember the name, so I guess it’s one benefit.